Mougins Museum of Classical Art: Exhibitions

-The permanent collection at the MACM is constantly evolving.
-New pieces are acquired with a view to sustaining and developing the museum’s concept of the fusion of ancient and modern art and the influence that Antiquity has had on subsequent artistic creation.
+The permanent collection at the MACM has evolved throughout the life of the museum.
+New pieces were acquired with a view to sustaining and developing the museum's concept of the fusion of ancient and modern art and the influence that Antiquity has had on subsequent artistic creation.

 The Museum has also hosted and been otherwise involved in many temporary exhibitions: